 She dropped it like a dead mouse.
 I mean, even touching something like that is scary.
 It feels like all the burglars within 20 miles can hear your heart pounding and read your mind, “I have $10,000 on hand, and I feel vulnerable to a robbery!”

-Oh great.
-The homeowner was not present and is incapable of making financial decisions.
-The daughter handling the estate lives far away.
+Oh, great.
+The homeowner was not present and was incapable of making financial decisions.
+The daughter handling the estate lived far away.
 So, what to do with the money now?
 How do we keep it safe?
 Hide it in a drawer?
-Sneak it into the freezer?
+The freezer?
 Tuck it in a purse?

 Like I want it in my house?
-Needless to say, I didn’t sleep well that night.
+I didn’t sleep too well that night.

-Now, I have one message that I want to make perfectly clear to the public at large: I DO NOT still have $10,000 in cash in my office!
-I have NEVER BEFORE had $10,000 in cash in my office!
-I DO NOT plan to have $10,000 in cash in my office ever again!
-Estate distribution in Bothell, WA.
+Now, I have one message that I want to make perfectly clear to the public at large: I do not still have $10,000 in cash in my office!
+I have never before had $10,000 in cash in my office and do not plan to have $10,000 cash in my office ever again!